sruthiyandamuri801-lab/StopWatch/README.md

+# ⏱️ Stopwatch Web Application

-A simple and responsive Stopwatch Web Application built using HTML, CSS, and JavaScript.
-The application provides real-time time tracking with start, stop, reset, and lap functionalities.
+A simple, responsive, and user-friendly Stopwatch Web Application built using **HTML, CSS, and JavaScript**.
+It provides accurate time tracking with Start, Stop, Reset, and Lap functionalities through a clean and interactive interface.

+---

 📌 Features

+- ▶️ Start the stopwatch
+- ⏸️ Pause/Stop the timer
-Start, Stop, and Reset stopwatch
+- 🔄 Reset the stopwatch to zero
-Lap time recording
+- 📝 Record multiple lap times
-Real-time tracking using setInterval()
+- ⏱️ Real-time time tracking using `setInterval()`
-Clean and responsive user interface
+- 📱 Responsive design for desktop and mobile devices
-Cross-browser compatibility
+- 🌐 Cross-browser compatible

+---

  🛠️ Technologies Used

-HTML – Structure of the application
+- **HTML5** – Structure of the application
-CSS – Styling and layout design
+- **CSS3** – Styling and responsive layout
-JavaScript – Logic and real-time functionality
+- **JavaScript (ES6)** – Stopwatch logic and DOM manipulation

+---

 ⚙️ How It Works
-The stopwatch uses JavaScript’s setInterval() function to update time every second.
-Time is tracked in hours, minutes, and seconds.
-DOM manipulation is used to update the display dynamically. clearInterval() is used to stop the timer when required.
-📂 Project Structure
-stopwatch/ ├── index.html ├── style.css ├── script.js

-🚀 How to Run the Project
-Download or clone the repository
-Open index.html in any modern web browser
-Click Start to begin the stopwatch# StopWatch
+- Uses JavaScript's `setInterval()` to update the timer continuously.
+- Tracks **hours, minutes, seconds, and milliseconds**.
+- Updates the display dynamically using DOM manipulation.
+- Uses `clearInterval()` to pause or stop the timer.
+- Stores and displays lap times in a list.

+---